 Before we list the four habits, let me assure you with a simple analogy: I often compare this process to driving a car.
 When you first learn, there’s a lot going on—it’s easy to be overwhelmed.
 And, you start out pretty young.
 Many of these habits aren’t easily adopted if you’re not ready.
 Some degree of maturity is essential.
 But even small children can learn really basic things by just watching the speedometer and how other cars on the road behave.

 As you get more experience behind the wheel, driving becomes easier, and second-nature.
 You steer big for the big turns, but when the car is just going straight, you learn to nudge the wheel gently this way and that, or the car will drift.
-You also glance at the dashboard now and then to be sure your speed is, well, “safe,” just lie you did when you were a little kid.
+You also glance at the dashboard now and then to be sure your speed is, well, “safe,” just like you did when you were a kid.

 Same thing with T1D self-management.
 It feels complex in the beginning—because it is—but when you build the habits, it’s not hard or imposing or dehumanizing.
 You keep your eye on your CGM—your “dashboard”—to make sure you’re going in the right speed and direction.
 You nudge your insulin and carbs in very small microdoses now and then to stay in range, and you make sure you fill your tank (or plug in) to get the right amount of energy (exercise).